-If your control knobs have basic cosmetic damage, these are easy to slide off and replace.
-However if the underlying function switch itself has snapped, here Rory shows you how to replace it on a Zanussi fitted electric oven.
+If your control knobs have basic cosmetic damage, they are relatively easy to slide off and replace.
+If the switch itself has snapped, it can also be replaced - as shown in this eSpares video.

 Hi there, I'm Rory from eSpares, and in this video I'm going to show you how to replace the function switch and the control knob in this Zanussi built-in oven.